Ifeoma Dieke

-Ifeoma Nnenna Dieke (born 25 February 1981) is an American-born Scottish football defender, currently playing for Apollon Ladies F.C. of the Cypriot First Division.
-She previously played for several professional clubs in Sweden and the United States.
+Ifeoma Nnenna Dieke (born 25 February 1981) is an American-born Scottish international footballer who played as a defender for several professional clubs in Sweden, the United States, and Cyprus.
 Between 2004 and 2017, she won 123 caps for the Scotland women's national football team.
 Dieke was born in Amherst, Massachusetts, to Nigerian parents, moving to Cumbernauld in Scotland when she was three years old.
-Dieke and fellow Scot Kim Little were the only non-English players selected in the Great Britain squad for the 2012 London Olympics.
+Dieke was the first black woman to captain for Scotland, and Dieke and fellow Scot Kim Little were the only non-English players selected in the Great Britain squad for the 2012 London Olympics.

+Playing career

-Club career
+Club

 Dieke started her football career when she was eight years old, playing for her primary school St Mary's.
 She later joined Cumbernauld Cosmos, from where she moved to Cumbernauld Ladies.
 In 1999, she was awarded a scholarship by Florida International University, playing for the university's FIU Golden Panthers women's soccer team.
 She graduated in 2003 and joined Women's United Soccer Association side Atlanta Beat.
 She started eight of 13 regular season games and scored one goal.
 The league folded at the end of her first season, and Dieke later played in Sweden (for QBIK in 2007 and for Kristianstads DFF in 2008) and Cyprus.

 In 2009, she joined the Chicago Red Stars.
 In the inaugural 2009 Women's Professional Soccer season, Dieke appeared in 14 games.
 She was sent off for fouling Kelley O'Hara during the Red Stars' 2–0 defeat to FC Gold Pride in May 2010.
 The following month she was allowed to move to the Boston Breakers on a free transfer.
 She started 12 of her 13 appearances for the Breakers in 2010, scoring one goal against her former employers Chicago, for whom she had made five early season appearances.

 During the WPS offseason in 2011, Dieke joined Cypriot club Apollon Limassol on loan from the Breakers.
 The WPS folded ahead of the 2012 season and Dieke returned to Sweden, signing for Damallsvenskan newcomers Vittsjö GIK.
 Despite missing almost the entire 2013 Damallsvenskan season through injury, Dieke was given a new contract by Vittsjö ahead of 2014.

 In January 2018, Dieke left Vittsjö after six seasons.
 In search of a new challenge, she joined newly promoted Damallsvenkan club IFK Kalmar.
 The move was not successful and with Kalmar adrift at the foot of the league table, Dieke was dropped from the team and released during the mid-season break.
 It was reported that she was unhappy at Kalmar's failure to strengthen their playing squad.
 She returned to Apollon in September 2018.